atheriel/rtrace-proposal/isc-proposal.md

  - [ ] Assumptions
 -->

-In order to make this tool more widely useful, we propose to break in into two components: a command-line tool for users and a C library that backs this program and other interfaces.
+In order to make the existing demo more widely useful, we propose to break it into two components: a command-line tool for users and a C library that backs this program and other interfaces.
 This will involve:

   - Refactoring the existing code to be more robust, handle more diverse R environments, and report errors to the caller; and